 Along with Andrew and other fellow townsmen, Philip had journeyed to Bethany to hear the teaching of John the Baptist, and there he received his first call from Christ.

-This is strengthened by the fact that he acted as the spokesman of the Greeks at the Passover.
+This is strengthened by the fact that he acted as the spokesman for the Greeks at the Passover.
 Of a weaker mold than Andrew, he was the one whom the Greeks would first appeal to when seeking answers from the Lord.
 Philip was very interested, asked probing questions, and sympathized and understood the doubts and difficulties that the Greeks had.

-While Andrew was practical, strong-minded, and naturally the type of man to win the impulsive, head-strong Peter, the slower Philip, versed in the Scriptures, appealed more to the critical Nathanael and the cultured Greeks.
+While Andrew was practical, strong-minded, and naturally the type of man to win over the impulsive, head-strong Peter, the slower Philip, versed in the Scriptures, appealed more to the critical Nathanael and the cultured Greeks.
 Philip was very cautious, deliberate, and desirous of submitting all truth to the test of sensual experience.

 One of the first characteristics of Apostle Bartholomew or Nathaniel was what appeared to be a prejudice in him, as when he says,